KRQQ

-KRQQ (93.7 FM) is a commercial radio station in Tucson, Arizona, known as "93.7 KRQ".
-It airs a Top 40 (CHR) radio format and is owned by iHeartMedia, Inc. Its studios are located north of downtown Tucson along Oracle Road.
+KRQQ (93.7 FM) is a commercial radio station licensed to Tucson, Arizona, United States, known as "93.7 KRQ".
+It airs a contemporary hits format and is owned by iHeartMedia, Inc. Its studios are located north of downtown Tucson along Oracle Road.

-KRQQ has an effective radiated power (ERP) of 93,000 watts.
-Its transmitter is atop Tucson Mountain on West Hidden Canyon Drive in Tucson Estates.
-KRQQ broadcasts using HD Radio technology.
-The HD-2 digital subchannel formerly rebroadcast co-owned KMMA's Spanish-language Contemporary Hits format.
-The HD-3 subchannel formerly carried classic hip hop from iHeartRadio's "Fly Nation Radio" service.
-The HD2 and HD3 subchannels has since been turned off.
+KRQQ's transmitter is atop Tucson Mountain on West Hidden Canyon Drive in Tucson Estates.
+KRQQ broadcasts in HD Radio and is available online via iHeartRadio.